sirech/deliver/INSTALL.markdown

 following databases are supported:

 1. _SQLite_: Should work out of the box.
-Foreign keys are properly checked starting from version 3.6.19
+Foreign keys are properly checked starting from version 3.6.19.

+2. _MySQL_: An adapter needs to be installed, with something like `easy_install MySQL-python`.

 ## Installation